To navigate this site, please click the ☰ symbol to the left.

 NLP in engineering education teaching and research applications

-- How can researchers apply developments from the past decade for understanding student learning, faculty decision-making, and system-wide adaptations over time?
+- How can researchers apply developments in natural language processing from the past decade for understanding student learning, faculty decision-making, and system-wide adaptations over time?

 More details about this and related projects coming soon.